Smoking and Teens

 Smokers not only have increased risk for lung disease, including lung cancer and emphysema, but also have increased risk for heart disease, stroke, and oral cancer.
 Almost one-third of all cancers are related to smoking.
 Smoking kills more women each year than breast cancer.
+Smoking also contributes to the development of diabetes, tuberculosis, immune system disease, and male impotence.

 Facts about smoking and teens